gnome-terminator/terminator/doc/manual/_build/html/_sources/gettingstarted.txt

 Getting Started
 ===============

-This page is an introduction and tutorial, that will get you familiar with Terminator's features.
+This page is an introduction and tutorial that will get you familiar with Terminator's features.
 Additional functional areas are explored in other pages, but at the end of this page you'll be getting a good idea of the power of Terminator.